 - All fall, winter and spring cereals

 - Corn

 - Peas

 - Faba beans

 - Lupines

 - Italian rye grass

-- · Annual rye grass
+- Annual rye grass

 - Millet

 - Sorghum

 - Sorghum Sudan grass

 - Feed turnips

 - Any percentage mixture of the above crops.
 Fields are insured based upon the majority crop type in the mix:

-- · Cereal mix
+- Cereal mix

 - Pulse mix

+- Oilseed mix

+- Cocktail crops: Any mixture of a minimum of three crops meeting the following criteria:

+- Primary crop is a single insurable crop under the Insuring Agreement;

+- Primary crop is a single crop type comprising of 35 per cent or more of the plant population; and

+- No single crop not included in the Insuring Agreement can composes of more than 20 per cent of the plant population

-Coverage, regardless of the option chosen, is equal to the 80 per cent coverage level offered for barley under the production insurance program at the spring insurance price.
+Coverage is based on a proxy crop, regardless of the option chosen, and is equal to the 80 per cent coverage level offered for barley under the production insurance program at the spring insurance price.
 The township barley dollar coverage applies to all the silage and greenfeed crops except corn, which has an additional \$50 per acre coverage.
 See each option for a more in depth description of coverage.

-Clients who intend to harvest some of the acres as grain and harvest a portion as silage or greenfeed can insure under both production insurance and the Silage Greenfeed Insurance program.
+Clients who intend to harvest some of the acres as grain and harvest a portion as silage or greenfeed can insure acres under both production insurance and the Silage Greenfeed Insurance program.

-Additional insurance available

-Hail Endorsement (HE) offers spot-loss payments for damage due to hail, accidental fire and fire caused by lightning.
+Additional insurance available: Hail Endorsement offers spot-loss payments for damage due to hail, accidental fire and fire caused by lightning.
 When this option is purchased and the insured crop suffers 10 per cent or more damage, the client is eligible for a payment, based on the percentage of loss on the damaged acres.